 Getting your vehicle repossessed is extremely stressful.
-When finances are this tight, it is hard to get a good night's sleep.
+When finances are tight, it is hard to get a good night's sleep.
 Once the bank has actually gone through with the repossession process, you might be wondering what you can do to get your car back, if anything.
-Well, the good news is, it is possible.
-The bad news is, it is not going to be easy, and you do not have much time.
+Well, the good news is that it is possible.
+The bad news is that it is not going to be easy, and you do not have much time.

 Ways to Get Your Repossessed Vehicle Back